RinMcc/rinmcc.io/static/media/about.e0d7aa6a3c95fcf337d9.md

 After 3+ years at [Stripe](https://stripe.com/ie) where I was a Product Specialist, I'm looking for new opportunities.
 At Stripe I resolved some of Stripe's largest users issues, trained 1000+ new hires on the product I was an SME for, built tools and knowledge bases to help support agents resolve user issues quickly and correctly.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.
 # Currently
+I've recently joined [AWS](https://aws.amazon.com/premiumsupport/plans/enterprise/) as a Technical Customer Service Builder.
+On September 4th I started spinning-up and am looking forward to seeing what opportunities I will have in this role.
+If you're a past or present Amazonian please reach out with any advice you have on getting started / getting the most out of working at AWS!

-I'm currently refreshing my engineering and development skills by building this website, completing [Harvards CS50](https://cs50.harvard.edu/x/2023/) as well as some [Code with Mosh](https://codewithmosh.com/courses/) courses.
+I'm also refreshing my engineering and development skills by building this website, completing [Harvards CS50](https://cs50.harvard.edu/x/2023/) as well as some [Code with Mosh](https://codewithmosh.com/courses/) courses.

 # I like